Sheriff Hutton: Castles

 In 1140, during the reign of King Stephen, a motte-and-bailey castle was built here in the Forest of Galtres by Bertram de Bulmer, the remains of which can be seen to the south of the churchyard.
 Those remains have been designated Ancient Monument status.

 The extant remains of the stone Castle at the western end of the village were built by John, Lord Neville in the late fourteenth century.
 It fell into disrepair during the reign of King James I. It is a Grade II Listed Building.

 The Neville Castle was used by Richard III to house his nephew Edward, Earl of Warwick and his niece, Elizabeth of York.

 Sheriff Hutton Hall is a Grade I listed building, and was built as a hunting lodge for the Castle and used by James I in 1617.
 The lodge was remodelled as a country house in about 1619, with further extensions in the 19th century.

 Governance

 The village lies within the Thirsk and Malton (UK Parliament) constituency.
-The village gives its name to the District ward of Ryedale District Council.
-It also gives it name to the Hovingham and Sheriff Hutton electoral division of North Yorkshire County Council in which it sits.
+It gives its name to the Sheriff Hutton and Derwent electoral division of North Yorkshire Council in which it sits.

+From 1974 to 2023 it was part of the district of Ryedale.

 The local Parish Council is made of six members.

 An electoral ward in the same name exists.
 This ward stretches south east to Flaxton with a total population taken at the 2011 Census of 1,729.